NU-THRIVE T32

 NU-THRIVE trains postdoctoral fellows in research methods across the translational science spectrum through a rigorous program in which they will specialize in two translational science skill domains and gain breadth of knowledge in all four domains through a formal training curriculum.

-Postdoctoral fellows in the NU-THRIVE program will also gain knowledge and skills in eight core competencies.
+Postdoctoral fellows in the NU-THRIVE program will also gain knowledge and skills in the following eight core competencies.

-Fellows will select one Primary and one Secondary Mentor.
+Fellows will select one Primary Mentor and one Secondary Mentor.

 Primary Mentors are faculty who focus primarily on HIV, mental health, and/or SGM health.
-Primary Mentors will guide the research and professional development of fellows during their 2-year appointment.
+Primary Mentors will guide the research and professional development of fellows during their two-year appointment.

 Secondary Mentors come from a range of disciplines and have expertise complementary to the aims of NU-THRIVE but may work outside of or adjacent to HIV and mental health among SGM.
 The goal of working with a Secondary Mentors is to broaden the each fellow’s training by engaging in a smaller, but substantive, research project (e.g., preparing a manuscript).